 “How beautiful the Kentaurides are, even where they are horses; for some grow out of white mares, others are attached to chestnut mares, and the coat’s of others are dappled, but they glisten like those of horses that are well cared for.
 There is also a white female Kentauroi that grows out of a black mare, and the very opposition of the colors helps to produce the united beauty of the whole.”

-Romans also discoursed about the Centauridae
+Romans also discoursed about Greek mythology’s Centauridae

 The Roman poet Ovid, who lived from the first century BC to the first century AD, in his great work the Metamorphoses, writes effusively of the Centaurides in describing the battle between the Centaurs and the Lapiths of Thessaly.